colinhemphill/nextjs-resume/README.md

 Your résumé can also generate a secure URL that will display information not accessible on the public URL.
 The secure version can include private information such as email, phone number, and mailing address.
 You can send the private link to a potential employer or use it to generate a more complete PDF for yourself.

+## Features

+- Update your résumé with simple Markdown files
+  - Integration with external headless CMS systems is possible by integrating a custom fetcher
+- Beautiful and accessible web app to view your résumé, link on social media, and send to potential employers
+- Generate a PDF on demand to view, download, or print
+- Use a secret link to generate the résumé with additional private information
+- Easily customizable
+  - 19 accent color palettes out-of-the-box
+  - 6 neutral color palettes out-of-the-box
+  - Automatic light and dark modes for each palette
+  - Tailwind styling for making it your own
+  - Create custom color palettes
+- Dynamic OG share images in light or dark mode

 ## Technology

 - [Next.js](https://nextjs.org)